iCore-Management/Arrays-FMAddOn/README.md

 ## Installation

+**Place the downloaded Arrays folder in your FileMaker Add-Ons directory:**

+   Mac: ~/Library/Application Support/FileMaker/Extensions/AddonModules

+   Win: ~AppData\\Local\\FileMaker\\Extensions\\AddonModules

+You can then install it from the Add-Ons tab in FileMaker from Layout Mode.

-Once the Add-On is dragged onto the layout, the custom functions will be added for use.
+**Once the Add-On is dragged onto the layout, the custom functions will be added for use.**

 ## Usage